AnyDSL/anydsl.github.io/Impala.md

 show_toc: false
 ---

 Impala is an imperative and functional programming language which targets the Thorin intermediate representation.
-Its syntax heavily borrows from Rust, with some noticeable changes: it allows user-directed partial evaluation of code, and continuation passing style constructs.
+Its syntax heavily borrows from Rust, with some noticeable changes:
+It allows user-directed partial evaluation of code and continuation-passing style (CPS).

 ## Example of Impala's Partial Evaluation